The many classical faces of quantum structures: Domains

-By the Artin-Wedderburn theorem, we know that any finite-dimensional C*-algebra $A$ is a finite direct sum of matrix algebras $\M_{n_i}(\C)$.
+By the Artin--Wedderburn theorem, we know that any finite-dimensional C*-algebra $A$ is a finite direct sum of matrix algebras $\M_{n_i}(\C)$.
 It is therefore specified up to isomorphism by the numbers $\{n_i\}$, which we can extract from the partially ordered set $\cC(A)$.
 A partially ordered set $\cC$ is called directly indecomposable when $\cC=\cC_1 \times \cC_2$ implies that either $\cC_1$ or $\cC_2$ is a singleton set.

-\begin{proposition}\cite{lindenhovius:artinian} If $A=\bigoplus_{i=1}^n \M_{n_i}(\C)$, then the C*-subalgebras $\M_{n_i}(\C)$ correspond to directly indecomposable partially ordered subsets $\cC_i$ of $\cC(A)$, and furthermore $n_i$ is the length of a maximal chain in $\cC_i$. \end{proposition}
+\begin{Proposition}[\cite{lindenhovius:artinian,lindenhovius:thesis}] If $A=\bigoplus_{i=1}^n \M_{n_i}(\C)$, then the C*-subalgebras $\M_{n_i}(\C)$ correspond to directly indecomposable partially ordered subsets $\cC_i$ of $\cC(A)$, and furthermore $n_i$ is the length of a maximal chain in $\cC_i$. \end{Proposition}

 The previous proposition does not generalize to arbitrary C*-algebras, which need not have a decomposition as a direct sum of factors.
-One might expect that $\cC(A)$ is a domain when $A$ is \emph{approximately finite-dimensional}, as this would match with the intuition of approximation using information practically obtainable.
+One might expect that $\cC(A)$ is a domain when $A$ is \emph{approximately finite-dimensional}, as this would match with the intuition of approximation using practically obtainable information.
 However, there also needs to be a large enough supply of projections for this to work; see also Section~\ref{sec:topos}.
 It turns out that the correct notion is that of \emph{scattered} C*-algebras~\cite{jensen:scattered}, that is, C*-algebras $A$ for which every positive map $A \to \C$ is a sum of pure ones.
+The $n$-level system $A=\M_n(C)$ is scattered.

-\begin{theorem}\cite{heunenlindenhovius:domains} A C*-algebra $A$ is scattered if and only if $\cC(A)$ is a continuous domain if and only if $\cC(A)$ is an algebraic domain. \end{theorem}
+\begin{Theorem}[\cite{heunenlindenhovius:domains}] A C*-algebra $A$ is scattered if and only if $\cC(A)$ is a continuous domain if and only if $\cC(A)$ is an algebraic domain. \end{Theorem}

 Compare this to the situation using commutative W*-subalgebras $\cV(A)$ of a W*-algebra $A$: $\cV(A)$ is a continuous or algebraic domain only when $A$ is finite-dimensional~\cite{doeringbarbosa:domains}.
 Connecting back to Theorem~\ref{thm:piecewisestates} and Corollary~\ref{cor:piecewisestates}, let us notice that $\C$ can also be regarded as a domain using the interval topology: smaller intervals approximate an ideal complex number better than larger ones.
 Moreover, (piecewise) states $A \to \C$ respect such approximations: the induced functions from $\cC(A)$ to the interval domain on $\C$ are \emph{Scott continuous}~\cite{doeringbarbosa:domains,spitters:measurement}.